LLNL/ibis/docs/source/mcmc.rst

-UQP MCMC
+MCMC
 ========

-The UQP MCMC component allows a user to analyse the results coupled experiments and simulations.
+The MCMC component allows a user to analyse the results coupled experiments and simulations.
 A user should already have observed values from an experiment with error bounds and surrogate models mapping unobserved inputs to the observed quantities of interest.
 The results of the analysis will be a set of points drawn as if from the distribution of unobserved inputs that would most likely produce the observed outputs (with error bounds.)